-- What is the problem with waste televisions, computers and computer products? - Does the problem justify consideration of government intervention? - If a case for government intervention has been established, what should the objectives of this intervention be? - What are feasible options for intervention that could wholly or partly achieve these objectives? - How effective would the feasible options be to meet the identified objectives and provide the greatest net benefit for community? - What is the feedback from public consultation on the points above?
+- What is the problem with end of life televisions, computers and computer products? - Does the problem justify consideration of government intervention? - If a case for government intervention has been established, what should the objectives of this intervention be? - What are feasible options for intervention that could wholly or partly achieve these objectives? - How effective would the feasible options be to meet the identified objectives and provide the greatest net benefit for community?